 Mihira Sanpei is a cheerful teenager who lives with his famous fisherman grandfather, Ippei, in the mountains of Tohoku.
 This title is a well-loved fishing story; with a talent for fishing garnered from his grandfather, Sanpei is able to catch all kinds of fish, even strange and rare ones such as the large char.
 The original manga was serialized in 1973, with an anime version following in 1980, its hand-drawn frames and dramatic performances are still charming even to this day.
 The setting of Fisherman Sanpei, also the home of creator Takao Yaguchi, is in Yokote, Akita Prefecture.
-The Yokote Masuda Manga Museum located there is currently closed for major renovations until 2019, and is slated to include a wealth of information on Takao Yaguchi, with a focus on Fisherman Sanpei.
+The Yokote Masuda Manga Museum located there has completed its renovation in 2019.
+Mr. Yaguchi is the honorary director of the museum and many of works and original manga drawings of Mr. Yaguchi are displayed there.

 ©Takao Yaguchi / Kodansha･Nippon Animation